 It’s not just colors that complement and contrast.
 Shapes can too!
 You might have very square, rigid, almost polygon-like shapes on your wallpaper.
 If that’s the case, you might want to get a frame that has a similar aesthetic.
 For instance, our Ashford, Stafford, or Bradford styles are all pretty square.
 This would go great with all things blocky and angular.

 That said, you might have more curved shapes in your wallpaper.
 If that’s the case, just go with the opposite!
-For this, we recommend Hanover or Hammond, specifically.
+For this, we recommend Hanover or Ashford, specifically.
 They both have curved fronts and would go well with any shapes that are circular, spherical, or the like!

 This is less technical than figuring out the colors to use, yes.
 But it might be something worth considering if you want to make the perfect complement for your wallpaper.